autowarefoundation/autoware-documentation/docs/contributing/pull-request-guidelines/index.md

 This workflow checks whether the pull request fulfills `DCO`.
 You need to confirm the [required items](https://developercertificate.org/) and commit with `git commit -s`.

-Refer to the [GitHub App page](https://github.com/apps/dco) for more information.
+For more information, refer to the [GitHub App page](https://github.com/apps/dco).

 ### semantic-pull-request